Apurba123456/para-generator/README.md

-This is a java script project by this we can create random para# random-para-genarator
+This is a java script project by this we can make random para# random-para-genarator